 Candy Cane Bath Salts

-Turn lids or cork seals red, green and white.
-Use Christmas ribbon and several gift tags shaped like candy canes or shape of your choice OR several candy canes (small ones).
+Turn lids or cork seals red, green, and white.
+Use Christmas ribbon and several gift tags shaped like candy canes or shapes of your choice OR several candy canes (small ones).

 Candy Cane Swirl

 - 1 tsp.
 Stearic acid